kreeti/web_development_basics/javascript-eS6-advanced/exercises.md

             }
         }
     ```
     Write the bounce method that increases the value of bounced from 0 upto the `limit` adding the `bounceFactor` each time, at an interval of 1 second(1000 ms).
-Clear the interval after the value of `bounced` has reached the `limit`.
+Stop the counter after the value of `bounced` has reached the `limit`.

     *(Use es6 arrow when necessary)*
     Excepted output: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.